skelsec/aiosmb/README.md

 `dialect` fomat:  `smbX/smbXXX`
 Where `version`: `2` for any `SBM2` `3` for any `SMB3` dialects, or specific 3 character code like `200` or `201` or `300`...
-At the moment use only `smb` as this feature is not implemented.

 `network` format: `tcp` or `quic` (leave empty for TCP)